YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario07/README.md

 # SCENARIO 7: Create your first App with Block storage
 #########################################################################################

-GOAL:
+**GOAL:**
-We will deploy the same App as in the scenario 5, but instead of using File Storage, we will use Block Storage
+We will deploy the same App as in the scenario 5, but instead of using File Storage, we will use Block Storage.

 ![Scenario7](Images/scenario7.jpg "Scenario7")